Stuffed Pepper Soup Recipe

 - 1 teaspoon pepper

-- 1. In a Dutch oven, cook beef over medium heat until no longer pink; drain.
-Stir in the remaining ingredients; bring to a boil.
-Reduce heat; cover and simmer for 30-40 minutes or until peppers are tender.
-Yield: 10 servings (2-1/2 quarts).
+- 1. In a Dutch oven over medium heat, cook and stir beef until no longer pink; drain.
+Stir in next eight ingredients; bring to a boil.
+Reduce heat; simmer, uncovered, until peppers are tender, about 30 minutes.

 Reviews for Stuffed Pepper Soup